ksu-is/Mini_Space_Game/README.md

 Jonathan Yalew

 # Technologies Used:
-Python 3.13
+- Python 3.13,
-GitHub for version control
+- GitHub for version control
+- Pygame Library

 # Goals:
 - Create a simple but engaging 2D game.